oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 user may inspect their copy and learn the shared secret.
-For this reason, and those stated in Section 5.3.1 of {{RFC6819}}, it is NOT RECOMMENDED for authorization servers to require client authentication of browser-based applications using a shared secret, as this serves little value beyond client identification which is already provided by the `client_id` parameter.
+For this reason, and those stated in Section 5.3.1 of {{RFC6819}}, it is NOT RECOMMENDED for authorization servers to require client authentication of browser-based applications using a shared secret, as this serves no value beyond client identification which is already provided by the `client_id` parameter.

 Authorization servers that still require a statically included shared